Epsom Historical Center, home to the Epsom Historical Association

 Welcome to Epsom History.com

 The town of Epsom, Merrimack County, New Hampshire, was chartered in 1727 and soon after, the first 20 home lots began to be settled.
 Tracing these early settlers of Epsom evolved over the last decade to encompass this website, home to the Epsom Historical Association.
 The menu bar at the top of the page will guide you to the various sections of the website, and there are quick links to the more popular research areas on the right side of the page.
 For the best search results, click on Site Search in the menu bar, as there are different search boxes for various parts of the website.
-Whether browsing or researching, please sign our guest book to let us know of your visit.
+Whether browsing or researching, please sign our guest book.